duffyevan/CS4518_TopicSurvey/tutorial/tutorial.md

         Switch toggle = findViewById(R.id.switch1);

-        createAlarmIntent.putExtra(AlarmClock.EXTRA_SKIP_UI, toggle.isChecked();
+        createAlarmIntent.putExtra(AlarmClock.EXTRA_SKIP_UI, toggle.isChecked());

         getApplicationContext().startActivity(createAlarmIntent);
     }
 ```
 This will set the alarm based on the parameters and set the message for the alarm to `Demo Alarm [n]` where [n] is the number of the alarm (this should be set by you previously).
-Also, note the line: `createAlarmIntent.putExtra(AlarmClock.EXTRA_SKIP_UI,toggle.isChecked()`.
+Also, note the line: `createAlarmIntent.putExtra(AlarmClock.EXTRA_SKIP_UI,toggle.isChecked())`.
 This line will ensure that the Clock UI will be brought up only if the setting to skip, which is pulled from the toggle switch, is false.

 # Step 3: OnClick Handlers

 You may have noticed that the buttons don't do anything right now.
-We will now go over the handlers for that will be calling the above function when the buttons are clicked.
+We will now go over the handlers that will be calling the above function when the buttons are clicked.

 ## Set Alarm For A Preset Time Relative To Current Time
 The following code is an example function of a button handler.
 Replace `{{Hours}}` with the desired number of hours from the current time to set the alarm for that time.
 If you are doing less than an hour, use `Calendar.MINUTE` and specify the number of minutes.